baconpaul/mschack-VCV-Rack-Plugins/README.md

 The mscHack plugins [here](https://github.com/mschack/VCV-Rack-Plugins) were never ported to Rack 2.0.
 This repo is a fork and fix of mscRack 1.1.0 by pgatt and baconpaul trying to bring these back.
-The originsl authorvhas indicated they are happy for us to proceed with this sttempt.
+The originsl author had indicated they are happy for us to proceed with this sttempt.

 A few notes